Bausch + Lomb AllergiFlash eye drops pods

 Children

-The use of ALLERGIFLASH 0.05%, eye drops, solution in single-dose containers is not recommended in children under 6 years of age due to limited data.
-Other medicines and ALLERGIFLASH 0.05%, eye drops, solution in single-dose container
+The use of ALLERGIFLASH 0.05%, eye drops, solution in single-dose container, is not recommended in children under 6 years of age due to limited data .

-Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.
+Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines.

 Not applicable.

-Pregnancy and breast-feeding
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist before taking this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Pregnancy

-Driving and using machines
+Driving and operating machinery

-This medicine contains 2.379 mg of phosphates per single-dose.
+This medicine contains 2.379 mg of phosphates per single dose.

-Always use this medicine exactly as described in this leaflet or as directed by your doctor or pharmacist.
+Always use this medicine exactly as described in this leaflet or as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are unsure.

 Dosage

-The recommended dose is one drop in each eye twice a day.
-This dose can be increased, if necessary, to one drop 3 to 4 times a day.
+The recommended dose is one drop in each eye 2 times a day.
+This dose can be increased, if necessary, to 1 drop 3 to 4 times a day.
 Use the eye drops at regular intervals.
-Use in children aged 6 years and older and adolescents: The recommended dose remains unchanged.

 Use the eye drops at regular intervals.